 I’m sure you’ve heard of Japan’s amazing high-speed trains by now.
 Japan definitely has one of the most impressive rail networks in the world, so travelling to and from Tokyo by train is a great option.
 Trains here are fast, comfortable, and incredibly punctual.

-That being said, train travel here can be a bit complicated.
+But train travel here can be a bit complicated.
 I always look to Seat 61 for detailed and up-to-date information on travelling by train.
-Check out their guide on train travel in Japan to get all the info you’ll need.

 Of course, bus travel is always an option to get to and from Tokyo as well.
 Since it’s the capital city and all, you can catch buses heading in all directions out of Tokyo.
 One bus company that comes recommended by several travellers is Willer Express.